The Making of Five Leaves Left

 The Making of Five Leaves Left is a music boxed set, released on 25 July 2025 via Island Records, which features studio outtakes and alternative versions of songs by the English singer-songwriter and musician Nick Drake recorded during his sessions for his debut 1969 LP, Five Leaves Left.
 It was released in both 4LP and 4CD configurations.

-Discs 1-3 feature a collection of demos, alternate studio takes and Cambridge home reels covering sessions from early 1968 to April 1969 – including the earliest Sound Techniques session and a newly found Paul de Rivaz Cambridge reel.
+Discs 1–3 feature a collection of demos, alternate studio takes and Cambridge home reels covering sessions from early 1968 to April 1969 – including the earliest Sound Techniques session and a newly found Paul de Rivaz Cambridge reel.
 De Rivaz came to see Michael Burdett when he was performing his show, Strange Face: Adventures with a Lost Nick Drake Recording.
 On learning about, and having heard, the de Rivaz recording, Burdett informed the Drake estate of its existence.
 Disc 4/LP4 of the boxed set is the original album, fully remastered, sequenced as Joe Boyd prepared it in mid‑June 1969.
-The version included is the remaster, which was originally released in 2000, that contains the most superior sound quality compared to earlier remasters.

 A 60-page book authored by Neil Storey and Richard Morton Jack is included with the set.
 The book includes a detailed session history of all the tracks and recording notes.